Perspective on traveling wave microwave parametric amplifiers: Open challenges and outlook

-\textbf{Non reciprocity}\\ Although TWPA devices are in principle directional since the signal gets amplified in the direction of the pump propagation, they can still transmit in the direction opposite to gain.
-In the context of qubit readout, for example, this requires the use of additional insulators/circulators between the qubit and the TWPA in order to prevent noise radiation traveling from the TWPA to the qubit.
-The achievement of a truly directional TWPAs, with signal attenuation in the direction opposite to gain, would be a remarkable advancement in the field.\\ Directional amplification in narrow-band resonant-JPAs has been successfully achieved via reservoir engineering and multi-mode parametric interaction \cite{Metelmann2015,Sliwa2015,Lecocq2017}.
+\textbf{Non reciprocity}\\ TWPA devices are in principle directional since the signal gets amplified in the direction of the pump propagation.
+However, they can still transmit in the direction opposite to gain and a careful analysis of wave propagation in non-linear materials shows that under certain conditions modes with opposite wave-vectors can also be coupled leading to backwards gain\cite{Planat2020b,Peng2021}.
+This means that vacuum fluctuations could be backward amplified and exposed to the device under test.
+Hence, even if technical problems such as pump leakage and impedance matching could be solved with better engineering, isolators between the device under measurement, for example a qubit, and the TWPA would still be required.\\ The demonstration of a truly directional TWPAs, with signal attenuation in the direction opposite to gain, would be a remarkable advancement in the field.\\ Directional amplification in narrow-band resonant-JPAs has been successfully achieved via reservoir engineering and multi-mode parametric interaction \cite{Metelmann2015,Sliwa2015,Lecocq2017}.
 Directional isolation in Josephson transmission lines has been demonstrated by frequency conversion\cite{Ranzani2017a} and recently adiabatic mode conversion has been also proposed \cite{Naghiloo2021}.
 Combining traveling wave parametric amplification and broadband backward isolation would be of great impact for superconducting quantum technologies.\\

 \textbf{Operating frequency range and operating temperature}\\ TWPA devices developed so far are usually operating in the typical c-QED microwave frequency range, between 4 GHz to 12 GHz.
 The operation of TWPAs in other frequency ranges recently became subject of intense research.
 For example, TWPAs working at frequencies lower than 1 GHz are are very appealing for the spin qubits community~\cite{Stehlik2015}, while higher frequencies are required for some applications such as the search of dark-matter axions \cite{Caldwell2017}.
 In the context of astronomy instrumentation, a valuable achievement would be also the possibility to operate TWPAs at $4$ K temperature, in order to substitute the dissipative semiconductor amplifiers in large detector arrays \cite{Bandler2019} with superconducting amplifiers, drastically reducing the power requirement for amplification.
 In this case, it will be necessary to employ materials that are still superconductors at $4$ K, for example NbTiN or also high $T_C$ superconductors.\\